pe-solutions/pe-dlang/README.md

 <p align="center"><img src="logo.png"></p>

-WIP...
-My former repository (more than 60 D solutions to the Project Euler sofar) is under heavy Refactoring.
+*WIP*...
+My _former repository_ (more than 60 D solutions to the Project Euler sofar) is under heavy Refactoring and will be soon transferred here.